Latest update 30th March

-For polymeric materials such as plastics and sealants freak cold weather and storms in the US wiped out production of crude oil in February which has crippled production of derivative products.
-Whilst the majority of plants were back up and running by the first week of April this has created an air bubble in supply that is still working its way through the market.
+For polymeric materials such as plastics and sealants freak cold weather in 2021 and storms in the US wiped out production of crude oil in February of that year crippled production of derivative products.
+Whilst the majority of plants were back up and running by the first week of April this created an air bubble in supply that is still working its way through the market.

 Logistical and Freight Challenges

 Beyond supply and demand availability has been further compounded by a number of issues related to freight and logistics.
 At the start of the year, Brexit prompted some suppliers opting to avoid shipping to UK whilst things “ironed out” and a few border related challenges (also linked to COVID).
 This led to a mismatch in import and export levels (containers going back empty) which pushed up prices.